 Connecting to MySQL using a blank password.

-9. Set password for root user.
+7. Set a password for the root user.

 Please set the password for root here.